 Project-Related Corporate Loans

-Project-Related Corporate Loans (including Export Finance in the form of Buyer Credit) where all four of the following criteria are met:
+Project-Related Corporate Loans where all three of the following criteria are met:

-- The majority of the loan is related to a single project over which the client has Effective Operationnal Control (either direct or indirect).
+- The majority of the loan is related to a Project over which the client has Effective Operational Control (either direct or indirect).

 - The loan tenor is at least two years.